Charystag/Charystag/README.md

 I am a software engineer, currently a student at 42 Paris.
 I am passionate about programming and I am always looking for new challenges.
 As my username suggests it, I am a big fan of automation and I am always looking for ways to make my life easier.
 I took a strong interest in bash scripting and am currently writting tons of scripts to automate my daily tasks.

+I am basically a documentation lover.
+I love to read and write documentation because I think it is the best way to communicate with the people, be they developpers or users.

+1. Reading documentation allows me to prevent any obvious bug and to ensure that the code I write using any software/library complies with how the software or library should be used.
+Basically all the bugs that happen because one don't read the documentation are stupid bugs.
+I'd rather spend 10 or 20 more minutes reading the doc than spending 1 or 2 hours debugging stupid mistakes.

+2. Writting documentation allows me to keep an organized memo of how to use the project and how it works (or is intended to work).
+I assume that there will come a time at which I'll forget all about the project and I will need said documentation to use it and maintain it if I need to work on it again.
+I consider my GitHub account like a personnal diary of code where I can experiment and record all my progress.

 ## What can you find here?

 On my account you will find a lot of my personnal projects.
 I love to automate things and to do so in a user friendly way (being lazy is being efficient). <br/>
 My pinned repositories are the ones I've been working on lately, but feel free to check out my other repositories, you might find something that suits your needs.
+You'll also find a repository called [Learning Material](https://github.com/Charystag/Learning_Material) where you'll find a lot of useful ressources to learn (or enhance) your programming skills.

 # Projects